isfopo/switcher-dark-theme/README.md

 Install dependencies with `npm install` and run using `npm start`.
 Run the debugger in VS Code to open a new window with the theme.

+### Building

+You will need to install the [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) package to build the extension.
+Install with `npm install -g @vscode/vsce`.
+Once installed, run `npm run build` to build the extension.

 ## Credits

 Project structure is based on [Radical Theme](https://github.com/DHedgecock/radical-vscode)